 The blood of Christ, therefore, is not the material blood of any man whatsoever.
 It is the secret and process of spiritual perfectionment attained by the Christ, and that whereby all who, following His method, know God and are initiated, become redeemed and attain the gift of eternal life.”
 (Edward Maitland.
 The Life of Anna Kingsford, Vol. I, p.
-316)
+316; emphasis added)

 Convert the Material, Idolatrous, Interpretation of Ancestral Doctrine into a Spiritual One